nnichols/clojure-lint-action/README.md

 # Clojure Lint Action

-A simple GitHub Actions to lint clojure files with [clj-kondo](https://github.com/clj-kondo/clj-kondo) and [reviewdog](https://github.com/reviewdog/reviewdog) on pull requests to improve code review experience.
+A simple GitHub Action to lint clojure files with [clj-kondo](https://github.com/clj-kondo/clj-kondo) and [reviewdog](https://github.com/reviewdog/reviewdog) on pull requests to improve the code review experience.

 ## Inputs